mibrahim234/deep-thoughts-mern21/README.md

 # deep-thoughts-mern21
-seeds not working
+seeds not working (data is there)
--graphql not working
+-graphql not working (production code was not uncoded) --changed server.js build to public
---changed server.js build to public
+--links not working(webvitals install in client side)